weppos/breadcrumbs_on_rails/README.md

 ## Requirements

+- Ruby >= 2.4
-- Rails 5 or greater
+- Rails >= 5

-For older versions of Ruby or Ruby on Rails, see the [changelog](CHANGELOG.md).
+For older versions use a previous release.

 ## Installation